faigdavid/UTM-MVC-Project/phase1/Persona1_userStory.md

 		3 | I want to be able to send feedback to the developers

+##Legend##
+1 - This would be our top priority, something  that would be a requirement for a well-functioning product 2 - A useful feature but not something that is of utmost importance 3 - A feature we would like to add, but only if it doesn't take too much time and effort

 ##Credit##
 	Dmitry Vasin
 	Zhang An Ni (Ben)